-Steven Matyas is President of Staples Canada Inc., where he has held various positions since 2000.
-He previously served as Executive Vice-President and Chief Operating Officer at Flertom Investments Inc., and SuperPharm Ltd. Steve is a director of the Ryerson University School of Retail Advisory Board and is a director of the University of Alberta School of Retail Advisor Board.
+Steven Matyas is President of North American Retail for Staples Inc. (NASDAQ:SPLS), where he has held various positions since 1991.
+He previously served as Executive Vice-President and Chief Operating Office at Flertom Investments Inc., and SuperPharm Ltd. Steven is a director of Kal Tire Holdings Ltd., the University of Alberta School of Retail Advisory Board and Baycrest Hospital Foundation.
 He received a BSc (Genetics) from the University of Toronto.

+Baycrest Hospital Foundation, University of Alberta, School of Retail, Advisory Board, Kal Tire Holdings Ltd.

-Ryerson University, School of Retail, Advisory Board University of Alberta, School of Retail, Advisory Board
+Epcor Utilities Inc., Ryerson University, School of Retail, Advisory Board